Viewing: 1-12 of 67 | All

 Eczema, also known as atopic dermatitis, is a chronic skin problem characterized by dry, itchy, rough skin rashes.
 Eczema can cause skin to appear thickened, wrinkled, red (irritated), and rough and dry.

 It's important for your baby's health to be able to effectively remove milk from your breast during nursing.
-To do this, your baby must learn the proper way to suck.
-But how do you know if your baby is actually getting the nutrition he or she needs?
+To do this, your baby must learn the correct way to suck.
+But how do you know if your baby is actually getting the nutrition they need?
 Here's a guide to help you.

 Parents of children with egg sensitivity may not be aware of the many food products that contain eggs.
 That's why it's important to carefully read food labels.
 Here's what you should know.